 Find out what is important to your patients

 Like all of us, older adults want to be heard, respected and included in decisions about their care.
-We all have different goals and priorities in life, knowing what matters at the start can help guide treatment options and save time later.
+We all have different goals and priorities in life, knowing what matters at the start can help guide treatment and care options and can have a big impact on your patients’ quality of life.

 Make information accessible and check for understanding

-Communication in healthcare is one of the most important tools for providing great patient care and improving patient satisfaction.
-Older adults may have a range of ‘hidden’ physical or other conditions, such as difficulties hearing and poor eyesight, that mean they don’t take on board information given to them during a consultation.
+Older adults may have a range of ‘hidden’ physical or other conditions, such as difficulties hearing and poor eyesight, that may mean they don’t take on board information given to them during a consultation.
 Providing information in an accessible format for your patient is therefore essential.
 This may include the use of large print leaflets, an electronic amplifier or audio recordings.
 Involving speech and language therapists can be helpful for those with dysphasia.
 It is always important to ensure they understand the information you have given, techniques such as teach-back can useful.

 Involve family members or carers